damshaevroman/web_vpn_public/README.md

 # web_vpn_public beta 0.1
-This is webgui app for openvpn.
+This is webgui app for openvpn and deploy ubuntu servers via ansible.
 For deploy server need.
 1.requirements.txt (in directory hotvpn)
 2. Gunicorn